vishkale/amazon-connect-cicd-workshop/amzconnect-instance/README.md

 ### CI/CD Pipeline Architecture
 **TODO**
-* Tooling account is in 1 region
+* Tooling account is in 1 region - US East region for now.
 * Child accounts can be in another region
 * Update diagrams to show this